ingresso-group/slate/source/includes/_availability.md

 `no_of_seats` | *Optional*.
 The number of seats the customer would like.
 If this is specified then availability will only be shown for price bands with at least that many contiguous seats available.

-These parameters can be included to request additional data for each performance:
+These parameters can be included to request additional data:

 Parameter | Description
 --------- | -----------